SmartTokenLabs/TokenScript/doc/design_paper.md

 In traditional markets both the *the deliverable* and *the payment* side tokens must "plug-in" to the *market*.
 The market participant must transfer both parts of a deal to the market, which adds friction and introduces middle men.
 The promise of Tokenization is that both deliverable and payments are *always on the market*.

 Enabling this is a main requirement for Tokenscript.
 To do so, Tokenscript enable tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.
-We will demonstrate this requirement by both an example for delivery and payment.
+We will demonstrate this requirement by both an example for delivery and payment and explain how Tokenscript can address this needs.

 ### Deliverable side example: 1% property token